LogoLogo

 The Web Push Service

-The WebPush object requires a HTTP Client and an Extension Manager.
+The WebPush object requires a and an .

 use Symfony\Component\HttpClient\HttpClient;